 - What is Diabetes?

-- Why It Is Important to Manage Diabetes?
+- Why is it Important to Manage Diabetes?

-- Why Dr. Bernstein’s Solution Is Best Than Other Inferior Solutions?
+- Why Dr. Bernstein’s Solution Is Better Than Other Inferior Solutions?

 - The Nutrients in Dr. Bernstein’s Low-Carb Diet